 Many students take the ACT and/or SAT more than once in order to improve their score, acceptance odds, and potential for more scholarships!
+But can you send SAT scores and ACT scores from when you took the tests again?

 But can you submit more than one test score?